nadeeshaDileen/pull-request-template-test/.github/pull_request_template.md

 ## Description of the Feature

-Please provide a brief summary of the new feature added in this pull request.
-Explain the purpose and value of this feature.
+Provide a brief summary of the new feature or update to the existing component.

 ## Implementation Details

-Describe the implementation of the feature.
-Include any design decisions, algorithms, or patterns used.
+Outline the key steps taken in the implementation.
+Include any design decisions or patterns used.

-## How to Test

-Provide steps to test the new feature.
-Include any relevant test cases or scenarios.

-1. Step 1
-2. Step 2
-3. Step 3
+### For New or Updated Components

+- [ ] Committed created/modified files.
+- [ ] Added/updated Storybook stories.
+- [ ] Added/updated unit tests.
+- [ ] Tested in the Storybook library.
+- [ ] Tested as a dependency in an application.
+- [ ] Verified successful library build.
+- [ ] Updated library version.

+### For Library Improvements

+- [ ] Committed changes.
+- [ ] Tested in the Storybook library.
+- [ ] Tested as a dependency in an application.
+- [ ] Verified successful library build.
+- [ ] Updated library version.

 ## Checklist

-- [ ] The feature is implemented as intended.
+- [ ] The implementation follows the steps outlined above.
-- [ ] Relevant tests have been updated or added.
+- [ ] All relevant tests have been updated.
-- [ ] Documentation has been updated to reflect the new feature.
+- [ ] The feature or improvement is functioning as expected.
-- [ ] All tests pass without new warnings or errors.
+- [ ] The library build is successful without errors.